-- Have completed three full years of teaching/counseling experience
+- Have completed three full years of teaching/school counseling

-- Possess a valid state teaching/counseling license for that period of time, or, if teaching where a license is not required, have taught in schools recognized and approved to operate by the state
+- Possess a valid state teaching/school counseling license, or, if teaching where a license is not required, have taught in schools recognized and approved to operate by the state

 The Take One!
 Option